CulturalProfessor/inventory-system/README.md

 - **Track Products**: Manage product details, including SKU, quantity, price, and more.
 - **Stock Updates**: Automatically update stock levels when products are added or removed.
 - **Customizable According to Your Data**: You can retrain the model by adding your inventory historical data in csv format according to sample file.
-- **Reports**: Generate detailed reports on stock levels, sales, and purchases.
+- **Analytics and Reports**: Generate detailed analytics and reports on stock levels, sales, and purchases.
 - **Docker Support**: Easily deploy the system using Docker.

 ## 📂 Project Structure